spuithori/svelte-ionic-app/README.md

 - Gestures: Need a timeout to get proper style value even though I am using onMount??

-- Ion Footer in Modal looks not ok
+- Ion Footer in Modal looks not ok - need to test in inline modal as well.

 ## Wishlist
 - svelte-add integration?
-- Tailwind in separate branch?
+- Tailwind in separate repo?
 - Bundle optimisation using router bundling?
 - make it an npm package - already in a lib style - https://betterprogramming.pub/creating-a-package-for-svelte-f44fccbc886b, https://blog.logrocket.com/build-your-own-component-library-svelte/
 - test ssr setup
 - dark mode
-- Ionic demos as branches
+- add other code languages from Ionic's API docs

 ## Acknowledgements